-The primary defences to patent infringement claims are noninfringement and invalidity.
-The burden rests on the patent holder to prove infringement, while the burden rests on the accused infringer to prove invalidity.
-These two defences are litigated in most actions.
-In addition to these, there are a number of other defences available in specific circumstances.
-Examples include laches (based on delay bringing suit), equitable estoppel (based on misleading conduct by the patent owner toward the defendant), inequitable conduct (based on misleading conduct by the patent owner toward the USPTO), and exhaustion (based on an "upstream" license or sale by the patent owner).
+The primary defenses to patent infringement claims are noninfringement and invalidity.
+The burden rests on the patent owner to prove infringement, while the burden rests on the accused infringer to prove invalidity.
+Infringement and validity are usually contested in most actions.
+Examples of other defenses include laches (based on delay bringing suit), equitable estoppel (based on misleading conduct by the patent owner toward the defendant), inequitable conduct (based on misleading conduct by the patent owner toward the USPTO), and exhaustion (based on an "upstream" license or sale by the patent owner).